chocolatey/choco-wiki/How-To-Setup-Internal-Package-Repository.md

 Follow these steps to add a new package:

-1. On the Jenkins homepage, click the little drop down arrow to the right of the **Internalize packages from the Community Repository** job and click **Build with Parameters**;
+1. On the Jenkins homepage, click the little drop down arrow to the right of the **Internalize Package and Push to Test Repo** job and click **Build with Parameters**;
 1. In the parameters page enter `adobereader` in the **P_PKG_LIST** and click the **Build** button;

 You can check the progress of the job by click on the **Last build (#..** link under _Permalinks_ on that page and see the output by clicking on **Console Output** on the right hand side of that page;

-This Jenkins job will run and then, if it is successful will trigger the job named **Update production repository** which will update the production repository with any new or updated packages in the test repository, in this case the `adobereader` package we just added.
+This Jenkins job will run and then, if it is successful will trigger the job named **Test Package and Push to Prod Repo** which will update the production repository with any new or updated packages in the test repository, in this case the `adobereader` package we just added.
 To see this:

 1. To check the test repository, enter this at the command line `choco list --source http://testrepo-srv/chocolatey`.
 You should get this returned (note that the actual version of `adobereader` and Chocolatey you see may be different):